bigbird7821/skeleton-chef/README.md

 * Create the vagrant base boxes beneath **base\_boxes**:
     * Go to **base\_boxes/oel6base**
     * vagrant up
-    * Run the createNewBasebox.sh as soon as the oel6base has started up.
+    * Run the createNewBasebox.sh as soon as the oel6base has completed without error.
 This script will create a local vagrant base box called "oel6base" that subsequent "vagrant up" actions will use.
     * Repeat the above steps for each of the other base boxes:  **base\_boxes/oel6base-chefclient**, **base\_boxes/oel6base-chefdk**, and **base\_boxes/oel6base-chefserver**

 * Only after the base_boxes have all been created, then
     * Go to **applications/chef**
     * vagrant up --provision

 * SSH onto machine6 the ansible controller:
     * vagrant ssh machine6
     * cd /vagrant/plays